-For FY2012, the split between corporate financial performance and KPIs for all NEOs was 75% and 25% respectively.
+For FY2013, the split between corporate financial performance and KPIs for all NEOs was 75% and 25% respectively.
 Short-term incentives are paid in the form of cash bonuses based on a percentage of salary and varies depending on the level of the participant.
 Target awards range from 55-65% of salary for the NEOs to 100% of salary for the CEO.
 Actual bonus awards, could be up to 2 times greater than the target awards depending upon the achievement of the previously noted financial results, KPI results and individual achievement.

-In accordance with the terms of the short-term incentive plan, payment is limited to 100% of other financial metrics if the EPS result did not meet the minimum threshold set by the Board of Directors.
+In accordance with the terms of the short-term incentive plan, the overall corporate financial performance multiplier is limited to 100% if the EPS result did not meet the minimum threshold set by the Board of Directors.